Suede is a wonderful fabric to use for making trendy and fun garments, purses, and other items with quality Janome sewing machines.

 4. Topstitch the Seams

-Once the seam allowances are pressed flat on the back side, topstitch with your sewing machine close to the seam on the front side and both sides of the seam.
-Do this to keep seam allowances flat, strengthening the seam.
+Once the seam allowances are pressed flat on the back side, topstitch with your sewing machine close to the seam on the front side and both sides of the seam to keep seam allowances flat, strengthening the seam.

 Keeping seam allowances pressed down also makes suede garments more comfortable to wear since there should be no rubbing from the edges of the seam allowance.